Last updated 15Aug23

 • climb – taken from a Google Earth profile of the recorded track or, since Apr22, Garmin Connect data from MAP66i or Epix Gen 2

 • grading – CBC grading; BBC grading

-• photos – a link to externally stored photos which may be enlarged and/or viewed as a slideshow.
+• photos – a link to externally stored photos.
 The link on the column heading photos takes you to an album of walk theme photos.
-Photos for walks 31 October 2010 and older are stored locally and only 3 are presented.

 The menu structure provides access to: